 Opioid recovery is often an ongoing process.
 Some patients who complete our rehab programs want to ensure their continued success.
 In these cases, we recommend a sober-living facility or support program like Narcotics Anonymous (NA).
 You can find a support group near you.
 Members often find it helpful to see and interact with others who have recovered from opioid use disorder.

 You shouldn’t close yourself off from other people during and after recovery.
 Supportive, healthy relationships help ensure your long-term recovery and can be an important resource throughout your journey.

 Many people don’t seek help with oxycodone recovery because they’re worried about program costs.
 Most insurance programs include coverage for rehabilitation and recovery.
 You can verify your insurance to see your options.
 If you don’t have insurance or prefer to pay out of pocket, please call our office at (855) 430-9439 to discuss your options.

 Start Your Recovery Today

 Ready to start your recovery from oxycodone addiction?
-The treatment experts at Zinnia Healing are here to help.
+The treatment experts at Zinnia Health are here to help.
 Please call (855) 430-9439 for more information about our treatment programs.